Do you have a passion for food that you share by telling stories?

 • Access to the regional food expertise of other members.

-• Reduced fees to enter AFJ’s prestigious Awards Competition, with cash prizes for first place in 16 categories across all platforms.
+• Reduced fees to enter AFJ’s prestigious Awards Competition, with cash prizes for first place in about 20 categories across all platforms.

 • Access to job openings around the country.

-• The opportunity to learn and grow professionally year-round through a regular newsletter and webinars.
+• The opportunity to learn and grow professionally year-round through a monthly newsletter, social-media events and webinars.